azet/draft-zauner-tls-aes-ocb/draft-zauner-tls-aes-ocb.md

 in TLS 1.1.
 Consequently, these ciphersuites MUST NOT be negotiated in older versions of TLS.
 Clients MUST NOT offer these cipher suites if they do not offer TLS 1.2 or later.
 Servers which select an earlier version of TLS MUST NOT select one of these ciphersuites.
-Because TLS has no way for the client to indicate that it supports TLS 1.2 but not earlier, a non-compliant server might potentially negotiate TLS 1.1 or earlier and select one of the cipher suites in this document.
-Clients MUST check the TLS version and generate a fatal "illegal_parameter" alert if they detect an incorrect version.
+A client MUST treat the selection of these cipher suites in combination with a version of TLS that does not support AEAD (i.e., TLS 1.1 or earlier) as an error and generate a fatal 'illegal_parameter' TLS alert.

 # IANA Considerations
 IANA is requested to assign the values for the ciphersuites defined in {{fssuites}}